DocBuzz/cryptoTaxSheets-master/README.md

     (Use 'Fills' Report Type, .CSV format, and you must download each year individually thru 2022, when it became "Coinbase Advanced")
   - Kraken: https://pro.kraken.com/app/settings/documents

-    (Under 'Exports', click "Create Report", choose 'Ledgers' *and* 'Trades' types, each with widest date ranges and .CSV format)
+    (Under 'Exports', click "Create Report", choose 'Ledgers' *and* 'Trades' types, each with widest date ranges and .CSV format... then UNZIP!)
   - Strike: https://dashboard.strike.me/transactions

     (Click "Generate Report" with widest date ranges)